Jerry Harris, Star Of Netflix Series 'Cheer,' Charged With Producing Child Porn

 CHICAGO (CBS) — Jerry Harris, star of the Netflix series “Cheer,” was charged in federal court here with producing child pornography, CBS 2 has confirmed.

-Harris, 21, was arrested on Thursday and is scheduled for an initial court appearance this afternoon before a federal magistrate.
+Harris, 21, was arrested on Thursday and made an initial court appearance this afternoon before a federal magistrate.

+“Cheer” is a docuseries that details competitive cheerleading, and it is in that atmosphere that Harris is accused of forming relationships with younger male cheerleaders and then exploiting them for child porn pictures and videos and in some cases, sex.

+The Naperville resident – full name Jeremiah Harris – is accused specifically of luring two boys to send him sexual pictures.
+But late Thursday afternoon, we learned he admitted to doing the same thing to as many as 15 other children – and the allegations don’t end there.

 According to federal prosecutors, Harris contacted twin underage boys on social media apps, and repeatedly enticed them to produce sexually explicit videos and photographs of themselves and send them to Harris.
 One of the boys agreed to send Harris naked pictures and videos of himself, but the other declined.